ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

     ## 1 -7.62e-15            0
     ## 2 -7.62e-15            1

-The `fitted()`-based workflow is much the same as with the previous section.
-After the basic computation, we convert the output to a data fame, rename the columns, use simple subtraction to compute an `ate` column, and summarize as desired.
+For our Bayesian ANCOVA, the `fitted()`-based workflow is much the same as for the ANOVA in the previous section.
+After the basic computation, we convert the output to a data fame, rename the columns, use simple subtraction to compute an `ate` column, and then finally summarize as desired.

 ``` r
 fitted(fit2,